wazuh/wazuh-documentation/source/installation-guide/central-components/wazuh-server/step-by-step.rst

                    version: 7.10.2

-Your Wazuh server is now installed.
-If you want to do a single-node deployment, you may proceed to install the Wazuh interface.
+Your Wazuh server is now successfully installed.
+If you want to do a single-node deployment, you may proceed to install the :ref:` Wazuh interface <wazuh_interface_step_by_step>`..
 If you want to do a multi-node deployment, install the Wazuh server on every node and proceed to configure the cluster.

 Configure the Wazuh cluster
 ---------------------------

 The Wazuh manager is configured as a single-node cluster by default.
-The following sections describes how to configure the Wazuh manager as a Wazuh master node or as a Wazuh worker node.
+The following section describes how to configure the Wazuh manager as a Wazuh master node or as a Wazuh worker node.

 One server has to be chosen as a master, the rest will be workers.
 So, the section ``Wazuh server master node`` must be applied once, in the server chosen for this role.
 For all the other servers, the section ``Wazuh server worker node`` must be applied.